-- If you don’t have edible glue at hand and don’t have the time to make sugar glue, try using the gunge paste method and make instant glue to your preferred consistency.
+- If you don’t have edible glue and don’t have the time to make sugar glue, try using the gunge paste method and make instant glue.
 The adhesive works well for making sticking flowers and figurines together, and you may also glue decorations to the side of a cake using gunge glue.

 Final Thoughts About Edible Glue

 Decorations on a cake take your creations to the next level.
-Home baking remains a joy to many of us, especially during the pandemic, but elevating it to something spectacular needn’t prove too difficult.
+Home baking remains a joy to many of us, but elevating it to something spectacular needn’t prove too difficult.

 You may purchase ready-made sugar-paste flowers to glue to your cake.
-A wide variety of molds exist to make your life simpler, and you may easily make quick decorations using the molds, fondant, or sugar paste.
+Molds exist to make your life simpler, and you may easily make quick decorations using molds, fondant, or sugar paste.
 However, gluing them onto your cake remains essential, and edible glue provides the answer.
 You might not want your toppers to be thrown by just a wind blow.

 Use a batch of royal icing in a piping bag to glue larger decorations to your cake.
 The royal icing sets rock hard and forms a lasting bond when decorating your cakes.